-This leads to a super high oxygenation of the root zone, which as you are likely picking up on, is key to a successful hydroponics grow.
+This leads to super-high oxygenation of the root zone, which as you are likely picking up on, is key to a successful hydroponics grow.

-These can be set up as a recirculting style, where the excess solution from the emitters is collected into the reservoir below and then sent back up into the drip emitters again.
+These can be set up as a recirculating style, where the excess solution from the emitters is collected into the reservoir below and then sent back up into the drip emitters again.